OasisDEX/oasis-earn-sc/packages/deploy-configurations/README.md

 Please review these configs before proceeding with a deployment to see what contracts are marked for deployment or redeployment.

+## Operation (DMA) definitions
+Are defined in the `operation-definitions` directory.
+These are used to define the operations that are to be executed by the OperationExecutor in DMA.

+By giving a definition the log field and marking it as true you'll be able to log out the definition in the format expected by the OperationRegistry when adding new operations.

+This is stop gap whilst we have issues with GnosisSafe client.

 ## AaveLike addresses

 Protocol system contracts are named slightly differently across Aave V2, Aave V3 and Spark protocol.